 Barcelona is famous for having a trendy and casual blend of European and Mediterranean style.
 To no surprise, shopping in Barcelona is a very easy and pleasant experience, as the city is home to the best names in the industry, and offers many different ways to make the most of your shopping.

-This american concept has been introduced in Barcelona with great success and it slowly has become the new way to shop.
+This concept has been introduced in Barcelona with great success and it slowly has become the new way to shop.
 These are the most popular shopping malls in Barcelona: